Stock Exchanges and Sustainability

 The list of governments and stock exchanges around the world requiring or encouraging corporate sustainability disclosure continues to grow—at last count there were 180 laws and regulatory standards in 45 countries calling for some aspect of corporate sustainability reporting.
 Additionally, institutional investors have increased their focus on the critical role of stock exchanges in creating sustainable capital markets, including supporting mandatory requirements for stock exchanges to promote sustainability disclosure that is consistent and comparable across markets.

-To bring attention to these issues, the United Nations created the Sustainable Stock Exchanges Initiative (SSEI).
-The SSEI brings together stock exchanges, regulators, investors and other key stakeholders to promote improved disclosure on environmental, social and governance (ESG) issues, and is co-organized by the Principles for Responsible Investment (PRI), the United Nations Conference on Trade and Development (UNCTAD), the United Nations Environment Programme Finance Initiative (UNEP-FI) and the United Nations Global Compact (UNGC).
+To bring attention to these issues, the United Nations created the Sustainable Stock Exchanges Initiative (SSE Initiative).
+The SSE Initiative brings together stock exchanges, regulators, investors and other key stakeholders to promote improved disclosure on environmental, social and governance (ESG) issues, and is co-organized by the Principles for Responsible Investment (PRI), the United Nations Conference on Trade and Development (UNCTAD), the United Nations Environment Programme Finance Initiative (UNEP-FI) and the United Nations Global Compact (UNGC).